My Cart: 0 item(s)

 Nataraja dances above the body of the demon, Apasmara, whom he has killed; in this role he is called Natesa.
 Apasmara, the dwarf demon, represents the ignorance of teaching that all opposites (for example good and evil) are false.

-Learn about Hindu Gods and Goddesses
+Learn About The Hindu Gods & Hindu Goddesses

 Shiva